 For example it’s a great place to explore as over a quarter of the land in Aberdeen consists of open space, including parks and gardens, and it’s just won the Britain in Bloom City Category AGAIN!
-So here’s my top things to do with kids in the Granite City.
+So here’s my top things to do in Aberdeen with kids.

-2 Hit the Beach – Aberdeen Beach is epic, it may not be warm, but it’s epic.
-We’re talking miles of golden sand, it’s buggy heaven as well as popular with surfers, runners and pirates (OK, I’m kidding about the pirates).
+Aberdeen Beach is epic, it may not be warm, but it’s epic.
+We’re talking miles of golden sand.
+It’s buggy friendly, and popular with surfers, runners and wee kids on bikes and scooters.
 You’ll undoubtedly spot huge oil vessels just offshore waiting to access the city harbour so it’s a little bit different from your average beach.
-The park run currently sets off every Saturday at 0930 so a great way to exercise with your family in great scenery.

-The beach is also home to Codona’s Amusement Arcade – we’re talking roller coasters, arcades, ten pin bowling and traditional seaside attractions – you can just see the big wheel in this photo.
+The beach is also home to Codona’s Amusement Arcade – we’re talking roller coasters, arcades, ten pin bowling and traditional seaside attractions.
 Smugglers Cove soft play and street market is especially good for little ones.
-Most of the cafes along the beach front are child friendly, Sand Dollar Cafe serves notably good food and is welcoming to the small people.
+Most of the cafés along the beach front are child friendly, Sand Dollar Cafe serves notably good food and is welcoming to the small people.
 The Turkish Kitchen is also delicious.

 If you like a flume, wave machines, currents and water guns then Aberdeen’s Beach Leisure Centre is calling your name.
-Its four flumes range from Wipeout (the clue is in the title) to exhilarating tube rides where you feel like you’re flying but you can still have your baby on your lap.
+Its four flumes range from Wipeout to exhilarating tube rides where you feel like you’re flying but you can still have your baby on your lap.
 The wave machine is also more dramatic than it sounds!
-My toddlers LOVE the Beach Leisure Centre.
-There’s also the Linx ice arena and various pitches/courts for all manner of sports.
+There’s also the Linx Ice Arena for skating and various pitches/courts for all manner of sports.